usbtemp/opkg-packages/README.md

 ```
 echo "src-git usbtemp https://github.com/usbtemp/opkg-packages.git" >> feeds.conf
 ```
-in buildroot (source) directory and update feeds by running
+in buildroot (source) directory.
+Update feeds by running
 ```
 ./scripts/feeds update
 ./scripts/feeds install -a
 ```
-Then enable packages in `make menuconfig` (sufficient only as a module) and compile package as
+Enable package `utmp-cli` (under Utilities) in `make menuconfig` (sufficient only as a module) and compile package as
 ```
 make package/feeds/usbtemp/utmp-cli/compile
 ```
-Digitemp package is also available in official OpenWRT package repository.
+Digitemp package is also available in official OpenWrt package repository.